hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

 (From the Diary of a Disciple)

-(The disciple is Sharatchandra Chakravarty, who published his records in a Bengali book, *Swami-Shishya-Samvâda*, in two parts.
+(The disciple is Sharatchandra Chakravarty, who published his records in a Bengali book, *Swami-Shishya-Samvāda*, in two parts.
 The present series of "Conversations and Dialogues" is a revised translation from this book.
 Five dialogues of this series have already appeared in the *Complete Works*, [Vol.